cue-lang/cue/doc/ref/spec.md

 to explicitly use `_|_` to discard a field, for instance).
 -->

+TODO(FIXME): this paragraph first says "multiple", then "two", which is confusing.
+Also, I fail to parse "the same properties as defined as the unification".
+Is there one "as" too many?

 Syntactically, a field is marked as optional by following its label with a `?`.
 The question mark is not part of the field name.
 A struct literal may contain multiple fields with